Article Table of Contents

 The following are our favorites for virtual wine tastings.
 This list is specifically for live-streamed wine classes run by a certified wine instructor.
-We’ve been attending these classes during the worst of COVID-19, and we’ve found four excellent instructors who have their unique perspectives on wine.
+We’ve been attending these classes during the worst of COVID-19, and we’ve found four excellent instructors with unique perspectives on wine.
 The fact that all are women is heartening, and we hope to see more from each of them in the future.

 1. Online Wine School (WSOP)

-A relative newcomer to the online wine class experience, this project seemed to drop fully-formed from The Wine School of Philadelphia (WSOP), one of our top-ranked wine schools.
+A relative newcomer to the online wine class experience, this project seemed to drop fully formed from The Wine School of Philadelphia (WSOP), one of our top-ranked wine schools.
 Alana Zerbe, the Director of Education at WSOP, led the program, presenting topics ranging from Sommelier Secrets to South African Wines.
-Alana speaks about wine with passion and humor, while Keith Wallace, WSOP’s founder, is often in class offering color commentary and responding to questions.
+Alana speaks about wine with passion and humor, while Keith Wallace, WSOP’s founder, often offers color commentary and responds to questions in class.
 The high quality of the content and interactivity puts them over the top.
-These classes were originally $15, but are now free—the only caveat is that you have to be a member to attend.
-That said, it’s only $20 a month fee, so this could be a good deal.
+These classes were initially $15 but are now free—the only caveat is that you have to be a member to attend.
+That said, it’s only a $ 20-a-month fee, so this could be a good deal.
 Link.